We knew we’d love Koh Tao.

 Getting back down, naturally, was even harder, as I tried desperately to stop myself bouncing off each rock to the steps below.
 And of course I received a lot of comments about how mad I was to attempt it!

 So that was my day of pride.
-I managed to hold my head underwater for prolonged periods of time without freaking out, saw a ton of amazing coloured coral and fish, and climbed a mountain barefoot.
+I managed to hold my head underwater for prolonged periods of time without freaking out, saw a ton of amazing coloured coral and fish, and climbed a mountain (“mountain”) barefoot.

-We arrived on the back of a pick up truck, and after being in a huge queue to the meeting bar, we had shots squirted into our mouths with syringes, we went to a pool party, we watched a fabulous amateur lady boy show, and we finished the night on the beach watching fire shows while everyone else got very, very inebriated.
+We arrived in Sairee on the back of a pick up truck, and after being stuck in a huge queue to the first bar, we had shots squirted into our mouths with syringes, we went to a pool party, we watched a fabulous amateur lady boy show, and we finished the night on the beach watching fire shows while everyone else got very, very inebriated.
 After my experience on Koh Phangan, I wasn’t planning to get that drunk again for a while.
 We even saved money on getting back to Mae Haad at 2am by discovering it was only a 20 minute walk (though I’m glad we did one of the truck rides!).

 It was a good evening, though I felt it was a little overpriced for what it was – 400 baht, and most of it probably paid for the shirt!
 The lady boy show required buying an expensive drink, and the included drinks were very light in alcohol.
 Our night was also massively busy (probably the post-Full Moon crowd again) so it was easy to talk to people but also easy to lose them within five minutes.
 I did, however, bump into a Scottish lad I met in Vietnam!